 That we have something for every budget is also a testament to the health of the tube amplifier as a concept.
 It suggests that players of all ages and levels are inspired by the idea and that mysterious, glowing glass valves still hold a certain magic for guitar players, even though they're a hangover from early 20th-century technology, and we're now living in an age of digital transformation.
-To make it easier to find the style of tube amp you're looking for, we've listed the amps in price order, starting with the most affordable.

 Best tube amps: Our top picks

 Some might pooh-pooh the tube amplifier as being a one-trick pony, but that’s baloney.
 The Blackstar HT Club 40 MkII 6L6 will do a job for any electric guitar player.
 Play jazz on it by all means.
 Play the blues.
 But it has enough gain on tap to please metal players, too, and is utterly convincing no matter how you like your sound.
 A triumph of modern amplifier design, it’s also eminently affordable.